softlayer/softlayer-python/developers-guide.md

 This guide explains how to start writing code for {{site.project.name}}.
 By now, you should know the basics covered in [Getting Started]({{page.baseurl}}getting-started).
 If not, we recommend starting there first.
 This guide doesn't rehash most of those topics.

 ***
-# Deep Dive into CLI
+# Deep Diving into CLI

 In Getting Started, we discussed the basics about the {{site.project.name}}:

-* It's a command-line utility
 * It's a reference implementation of our Python Client
 * It bootstraps the SoftLayer API and provides access to SoftLayer environments
 * It can spin-up virtual servers with *a la carte* features